 - Custom data can be added to an SBOL object by annotating that object with non-conflicting properties.
 These properties could contain literal data types such as Strings or URIs that require a resolution mechanism to obtain external data.
-An example is annotating a Component with a property that contains a String description and URI for the parts registry from which its source data was originally imported. - Custom data in the form of independent objects can participate in the SBOL data model if they are assigned one of the SBOL types Identified or TopLevel.
+An example is annotating a Component with a property that contains a String description and URI for the parts registry from which its source data was originally imported. - SBOL object classes can be extended to custom classes that add additional information.
+This works just like adding custom data via non-conflicting properties, except that the object receives both an rdf:type for the SBOL class that has been extended and also an rdf:type specifying the extension class. - Custom data in the form of independent objects can participate in the SBOL data model if they are assigned one of the SBOL types Identified or TopLevel.
 An example is an RDF object that is annotated such that it represents a data sheet that describes the performance of a Component in a particular context. - Finally, just as custom objects can be embedded in an SBOL document, external documents can embed or refer to SBOL objects.
 Support for this last case is not explicitly provided in this specification.
 Rather, this case depends on the external non-SBOL system managing its relationship to SBOL and data serialized in RDF, and is included here for completeness.

 Each Identified object MAY be annotated with application-specific properties, which MUST be labelled using RDF predicates outside of the SBOL namespace.
 Additionally, application-specific types may be used in conjunction with the SBOL data model.
-These application-specific types MUST have two rdf:type properties: one type outside of the SBOL namespace AND an additional SBOL type of either:
+These application-specific types MUST have at least two rdf:type properties: one type outside of the SBOL namespace AND an additional SBOL type of either:

-- TopLevel, if the object is to be considered an SBOL top level (i.e., not owned by another object) - Identified, if the object is not to be considered an SBOL top level (i.e., is owned by another object)
+- TopLevel, if the object is to be considered an SBOL top level (i.e., not owned by another object) - Identified, if the object is not to be considered an SBOL top level (i.e., is owned by another object) - The most specific applicable SBOL type, if the object is an instance of a custom class extending an SBOL class.

-As with SBOL Identified objects, custom Identified objects (and thus also custom TopLevel objects) MAY also include the properties displayId, name, description, etc.
+As with SBOL Identified objects, custom Identified objects (and thus also all other custom objects) MAY also include the properties displayId, name, description, etc.